 16. Turn the food web into a marble maze

-We love how this activity turns a biology lesson into a STEM challenge!
-Kids will get a kick out of playing with their food webs marble mazes, so the learning never stops.
+We love how this activity turns a biology lesson into a STEM challenge.
+Kids will get a kick out of playing with their food web marble mazes, so the learning never stops.

 17. Walk a life-sized food web

-Head out to the playground for a socially-distanced interactive food web game!
+Head out to the playground for a socially distanced interactive food web game!
 Lay out cards showing all the organisms in a food web and have kids help place arrows for the flow of energy.
-Then, kids can walk along the web by following the arrows (at a safe distance from each other, of course) to really understand how it all interacts.
+Then, kids can walk along the web by following the arrows to really understand how it all interacts.